 Calderon believes that artists can produce higher quality work and engage better with their audiences when royalties are maintained.
 Plus, Art Blocks’ marketplace focuses on respecting copyright and highlighting designs and individual coins while ensuring a secure platform free of fraudulent designs and counterfeits.

-The platform also goes against the grain when it comes to the token: it does not sell tokens.
+The platform also goes against the grain regarding tokens: it does not sell them.
 Calderon firmly opposes having tokens just because they are shiny objects and can lead to a cash grab when a new platform emerges.

 Despite the recent challenges, Art Blocks is showing no signs of slowing down on the innovation front.
 There are potential use cases of its on-demand minting technology – at the heart of which is the 1-of-1 concept of X – in other industries, such as fashion or even ceramic tiles.